ipfs/kubo/docs/config.md

 certificates.
 This can be useful for browser nodes that do not yet support [WebTransport](https://blog.libp2p.io/2022-12-19-libp2p-webtransport/).

-Enabling this transport allows Kubo node to act on `/udp/4001/webrtc-direct` listeners defined in `Addresses.Swarm`, `Addresses.Announce` or `Addresses.AppendAnnounce`.
+Enabling this transport allows Kubo node to act on `/udp/4002/webrtc-direct` listeners defined in `Addresses.Swarm`, `Addresses.Announce` or `Addresses.AppendAnnounce`.
+At the moment, WebRTC Direct doesn't support listening on the same port as a QUIC or WebTransport listener

 **NOTE:** at the moment, WebRTC Direct cannot be used to connect to a browser node to a node that is behind a NAT or firewall.